-There are lots of Elite Dangerous mods available in 2017, it can be hard to separate the wheat from the chaff launcher.
-These are the 3 best mods.
+There are so many Elite Dangerous mods available that it can be hard to separate the wheat from the chaff (launcher).

 As Commanders of our very own spaceships, we spend a lot of time in our cockpit traversing the black.
 This is a mod for those who want to customize their HUD with a color of their choice.

 The mod requires a little bit of work by the player but it’s a fairly simple process made even easier by a player by the name of Arkku.
 His web page explains how to recolor the HUD in basic terms.

 Elite Dangerous mods don’t get any more effective than this.

 Command Your Ship With This Elite Dangerous Mod